pkarjol/pkarjol.github.io/_pages/stuff.md

 30. http://www.pokutta.com/blog/
 31. https://nuit-blanche.blogspot.com

+> More to be added.

+### Problem Solving Techniques in Maths
 1. tricki.org/article/Create_an_epsilon_of_room
 2. tricki.org/article/Existence_proofs

+> More to be added.

 ### Scientific computing:
 1. netlib.org/misc/faq.html#2.1
 2. netlib.org/bib/gams.html
 3. solon.cma.univie.ac.at/glopt.html

+> More to be added.

 ### Interesting blog on Compressed Sensing:
 1. https://nuit-blanche.blogspot.com/search/label/grouptesting

+> More to be added.

 ### Deep Learning & PyTorch
 1. https://fleuret.org/dlc/

+> More to be added.

 <!---
 ## Books (genre-wise)